-- installing synthetic siding (aluminum, steel, etc.)

-- replacing roof with different finish materials

-- changing existing doors

-- changing existing windows, sashes or frames

-- adding shutters not original to structure

-- replacing existing porch

-- altering historic garages

-- painting in a new color

-- additions attached to historic property
+- installing synthetic siding (aluminum, steel, etc.) - replacing roof with different finish materials - changing existing doors - changing existing windows, sashes or frames - adding shutters not original to structure - replacing existing porch - altering historic garages - painting in a new color (except in the Browne's Addition Historic District) - additions attached to historic property - new garages or Accessory Dwelling Units (ADUs) in Browne's Addition

 The property owner is responsible for obtaining a COA before beginning work on a project.
 It is advisable to get the COA well in advance of anticipated construction and before making any financial commitments for work or materials.
 The fee for a COA is \$25 for administrative review and \$75 for Commission review.
 A complete application with the appropriate fee must be submitted at least three weeks before the Landmarks Commission meeting.
+See our website for instructions on how to fill out the online application for a COA.
+You will also find a Design Review Chart (SMC Table 17D.100-1) on that page.